gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     It is clear from the configuration (.gro) file that the molecules and ions are currently in a quite unphysical configuration.
-It would be risky to directly start the molecular dynamics simulation as atoms would undergo huge forces, accelerate, and the system could eventually explode.
+It would be risky to directly start the molecular dynamics simulation as atoms would undergo huge forces and accelerate, and the system could eventually explode.

 ..  container:: justify

     In order to bring the system into a favorable state, let us perform an energy minimization which consists in moving the atoms until the forces between them are reasonable.

 ..  container:: justify